shakacode/react_on_rails/react_on_rails_pro/docs/installation.md

 Check the [CHANGELOG](https://github.com/shakacode/react_on_rails_pro/blob/master/CHANGELOG.md) to see what version you want.

+# Version

+For the below docs, find the desired `<version>` in the CHANGELOG.
+Note, for pre-release versions, gems have all periods, and node packages uses a dash, like gem `3.0.0.rc.0` and node package `3.0.0-rc.0`.

 # Ruby
 ## Gem Installation
 1. Ensure your **Rails** app is using the **react_on_rails** gem, version greater than 11.0.7.
 1. Add the `react_on_rails_pro` gem to your **Gemfile**.
 Substitute the appropriate version number.

 ## Gemfile Change

 Replace the following in the snippet for the Gemfile